Digital Factory

 A good user interface in 4 steps.
 The UX methodology guides you through several essential steps to achieve your dream user interface.
 The Scoping and Research Phase You begin with a thorough scoping and research phase.
 This stage is crucial, as it allows you to immerse yourself in your customer's business.
 It helps you to develop a common language with users, creating the basis for meeting them and conducting the in-depth research needed to design a suitable user interface.
 During this phase, you can organize user interviews, focus groups, or even quantitative questionnaires when you have a substantial user base.
 The aim is to ask users about their needs and expectations of a new product.
 The solution definition phase After this research phase, we move on to the solution definition phase.
 This is where you define the functional structure of the solution, building the product skeleton with the main functionalities expected by users.
 The user interface design phase We then move on to the design phase, where we put [...]

-How can you test and improve your user experience?
+How to test and improve your user experience - UX?

 Companies call in experts to improve the user experience of their applications or interfaces, also known as UX.
 In general, this is often for redesigns or for certain performance problems on their digital solutions.
 More often than not, they offer a multi-stage service.
 UX audit First, a UX audit is carried out by user experience experts.
 This audit actually analyzes several ergonomic criteria on the site in question.
 This first step will help us understand what could potentially be blocking us.
 Most of the time, it's found to be a hindrance to navigation or the hierarchy of information on the interface.
 Usability testing Next, we need to test usability with existing users.
 This step will not only help us understand their point of view, but also pinpoint what might be blocking them.
 In addition, the test will determine why the solution is not being adopted by users.
 All in all, it will show what might be holding users back in their daily use of the interface.
 Then, to complete these audits and tests, it is possible to carry out large-scale surveys.
 This is only done if there are [...]